 H2O Marketing: Getting My Feet Wet

-by John Siebenthaler: photos©john siebenthalercontent creation and management
+by John Siebenthaler: photos©john siebenthalerprofessional marketing and communications

 Marine marketing is usually built on unique action photography coupled with brief, colorful copy.
 I photographed these wildly different fishing platforms, all operating out of Tampa Bay and in the Gulf of Mexico, for a variety of pr, marketing, and web activities.

 Twin Cat diesels provided plenty of prop to power Si-Tex, a scaled up, heavily modified PT boat design, out to the Middle Grounds and beyond for extended charters.

 Both the Si-Tex 7 commercial charter (above) and the 1,000-hp Noodle King Mercury Marine Black Cat quad-powered personal watercraft Scarab (right) are long gone from local waters.
 In their time, they were powerful brand leaders that generated plenty of interest.

 Si-Tex was a test-bed platform for the marine electronics manufacturer of the same name, while Noodle King patrolled the waves as a recreational outlet for a local fortune cookie manufacturing tycoon.

 The flats skiff Salsa Verde (top) is a Tampa Bay charter boat that specializes in very shallow inshore fishing opportunities.
 It provided the ideal focal point for the brochure microsite I created with a pinch of CSS3, a dash of camera raw, Photoshop and Illustrator Smart Objects, and a FireWorks HTML menu nav bar.
 The SEO results were baked into local page one position one return search rank for local flats charters.